 I once ran a test where I switched from a “regular” WordPress theme to a performance-optimized one and my page load times dropped by 42%.
 That’s huge!

 How quickly your site loads is important for everything from user experience to SEO to conversion rates, so it’s not something you can ignore.

 So, how can you tell if a theme is lightweight?
 Well, first off, we’ve collected some of the best lightweight themes here.
 But, you can also run your own tests by using a performance testing tool such as GTmetrix.

-If you're looking at a free theme, install it on a test site (you can use a throwaway sandbox-like Poopy.life).
+If you’re looking at a free theme, install it on a test site using a development tool like InstaWP.
 Then, run it through GTmetrix and see how it does.